yogstation13/Yogstation/sound/standard.md

 You can downmix in audacity directly, use Tracks > Mix > Mix Stereo Down to Mono If the option is greyed out, try clicking the track first.
 If it's still greyed out, it's likely already mono.

 To export, go to File > Export > Export as OGG.
-Once the dialogue pops up, give the file a name, and set the Quality slider at the bottom to dead center so the bottom number displays 5.
+Once the dialogueue pops up, give the file a name, and set the Quality slider at the bottom to dead center so the bottom number displays 5.

 That's it, you now have a properly exported file